Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3 Little-Known Facts About the Don Sphynx Cat

 Since the Don Sphynx is hairless, their skin is always exposed.
 They are susceptible to sunburn, so they can’t spend too much time in direct sunlight.
 Don’t put regular sunscreen on your cat.
 Many sunscreens are toxic to cats, even a few of the ones specifically made for animals.
-Talk to your vet about suitable sunscreens or be sure to limit your cat’s time in the sun.
+Talk to your vet about suitable sunscreens or limit your cat’s time in the sun.

-As with any exotic breed, it’s best to not leave them alone outside.
+As with any exotic breed, it’s best not to leave them alone outside.
 Not only should they not be exposed to the elements, but they also run a high risk of being stolen.
 Their friendly and social nature doesn’t help because they are willing to approach people.

 Donskoy cat